infinispan/infinispan/core/src/main/release/README-Demo.txt

 clustered mode, it would make sense to launch several instances of the demo and watch data move around across different instances.

-TODO There is no Windows .CMD or .BAT versions of runGuiDemo.sh at this time.
-Contributions are welcome!  :-)